City-of-Helsinki/haitaton-ui/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+First, scripts generate environment variables to `public/test-env-config.js` with `scripts/update-runtime-env.ts`, which contains the actual used variables when running the app.
+App is not using create-react-app's default `process.env` way to refer of variables but `window._env_` object.

 ### 'yarn e2e'

 Runs E2E cypress tests